jwiedeman/BlueFrogAnalytics/_articles/wordpress_googleanalytics_eventtracking.md

 ---
-title: Wordpress Google Analytics Event Tracking code installation
+title: Google Analytics Event Tracking code
 subtitle: This document covers the setup and options of theme feature described in the article title
 author: Joshua Wiedeman
 tags: [setup]